idontwantausernameplease/blurg/contents/urban-sprawl-1.md

 [Go to solution](/?p=urban-sprawl-2#the-internal-structure-of-the-property)
 #### Other
 Governments also regulate the design of buildings, sets standards for quality control, and sets standards for sustainability.
 While these may be costly additions for developers and there might be first best solutions to some of them, they also are not expected to have important implications for urban sprawl.

+  There  is  a  large  empirical  literature  exploring  the  effect  of  land-use  controls  on  housing  prices.
+With  the  model  showing  that  UGBs,  building-height restrictions, other density restrictions, and impact fees all raise the price  p  per unit of housing, the expected effect is in a posi-tive direction.
+A common recent approach (see, for example, Ihlanfeldt 2007)  is  to  measure  the  intensity  of  land-use  restrictions  using  data  from  a  survey  of  local  governments.
+The  survey  indicates  how  many  types  of  restrictions  each  government  has  in  place  (whether  it  has  a  UGB,  levies  impact  fees,  and  so  on),  and  the  intensity  measure  is  a  simple count of the number of restrictions.
+This count measure is then used as an explanatory variable in a regression in which the dependent variable is a house price measure.
+The regression includes a variety of other  control  variables.
+The  results  from  this  type  of  study  typically  show the expected effect: house prices in a locality rise with an increase in the number of land restrictions in place.
+Taking  a  different  approach  to  exploring  the  effects  of  regulation,  Glaeser, Gyourko, and Saks (2005) measured the gap between the price per  square  foot  of  housing  and  construction  cost  per  square  foot  in  different communities.
+Noting that the two values should be equal in a competitive market, they argue that a large gap indicates the presence of government regulations that inhibit housing supply.

 ### Historic building preservation
 Historic building preservation is done because old city centres have a historic amenity (koster article).
 The age of the buildings are considered to be valued by the citizens.
 It is not exactly clear how much of this value is derived from the age of the building itself or it's historic properties and how much is from specific design choices that could be copied today, but historic areas do have value.
 However, preserving old buildings also functions as a height restriction since buildings cannot be rebuilt at higher densities to deal with changing demands.
 This limits both the average dwelling size and the amount of dwellings per land resulting in urban sprawl.